WeblateOrg/weblate/docs/admin/install.rst

 ++++++++++++++++++++++++++++++++

-On recent releases of Debian or Ubuntu, most of the requirements are already packaged, to install them you can use apt-get:
+On recent releases of Debian or Ubuntu, most of the requirements are already packaged, to install them you can use apt:

 .. code-block:: sh

-    apt-get install python3-pip python3-django translate-toolkit \
+    apt install python3-pip python3-django translate-toolkit \
         python3-whoosh python3-pil \
         git mercurial \
         python3-django-compressor python3-django-crispy-forms \